 Every once in a while I come across an ancient UV erasable memory device, for which no programming hardware is available.
 The typical reason for this is that the device in question uses unusual, normally high programming voltages, making it impractical to support in a cheap universal programmer.
-Premium programmers typically do support these devices, but often with a $300+ programming adapter (on top of the $600+ you’ve already paid for the programmer).
+Premium programmers typically do support these devices, but often with a $300+ programming adapter (on top of the $600+ we have to pay for the programmer).

 The aim of this project is to provide a good software platform for programming these old devices, and some reliable, easy to build Arduino shields as the programming hardware.